-No. The IFPMA Code covers interactions with HCPs and other stakeholders, such as medical Institutions and patient organizations, and the promotion of pharmaceutical products.
-Where direct promotion to the public is allowed, this is covered by local laws, regulations and/or relevant codes of practice.
+A: No. The IFPMA Code covers interactions with healthcare professionals and other stakeholders, such as medical institutions and patient organizations, and the promotion of pharmaceutical products.
+Where direct promotion to the public is allowed, this is covered by local laws, regulations and/ or relevant codes of practice.
 Member companies should of course, comply with these local laws, regulations and/or codes.

-2. Code Application
+2 Code Application

-Q 2.1 To whom does the IFPMA Code apply?
+Q: To whom does the IFPMA Code apply?

-- A 2.1 The IFPMA Code applies to IFPMA's member associations and companies.
+A: The IFPMA Code applies to IFPMA's member associations and companies.
 Pharmaceutical companies that are members of neither IFPMA nor its affiliated member associations fall outside the reach of the IFPMA Code.
-IFPMA encourages such companies and other organizations marketing healthcare products or services to HCPs, or those having interactions with HCPs, medical institutions and patient organizations to follow ethical standards for promotion and interactions, similar to those set forth in the IFPMA Code. - Q 2.2 Which interactions or activities of pharmaceutical companies are specifically outside the scope of the IFPMA Code? - A 2.2 This Code specifically does not seek to regulate the following activities:
+IFPMA encourages such companies - and other organizations marketing healthcare products or services to healthcare professionals, or those having interactions with healthcare professionals, medical institutions and patient organizations - to follow ethical standards for promotion and interactions, similar to those set forth in the IFPMA Code.

+Q: Which interactions or activities of pharmaceutical companies are specifically outside the scope of the IFPMA Code?

+A: This Code specifically does not seek to regulate the following activities:

-- Promotion of prescription only pharmaceutical products directly to the general public (e.g. direct to consumer advertising); - → Promotion of self-medication products that are provided "over-the-counter" (OTC) directly to consumers without prescription; (see also question 4.2) - Pricing or other trade terms for the supply of pharmaceutical products, including promotion and marketing of pharmaceutical products to commercial customers; - → Certain types of non-promotional information or activities; and - Promotion of medical devices.
+- Promotion of prescription only pharmaceutical products directly to the general public (i.e. direct to consumer advertising); - Promotion of self-medication products that are provided "over-the-counter" (OTC) directly to consumers without prescription; - Pricing or other trade terms for the supply of pharmaceutical products, including promotion and marketing of pharmaceutical products to commercial customers; - Certain types of non-promotional information or activities; and - · Promotion of medical devices.

-3. Disease Awareness Campaigns
+3 Disease Awareness Campaigns

-- Q 3.1 Why does the IFPMA Code not cover public disease awareness campaigns? - A 3.1 The IFPMA Code covers interactions with HCPs, medical institutions and patient organizations, and the promotion of pharmaceutical products.
+Q: Why does the IFPMA Code not cover public disease awareness campaigns?

+A: The IFPMA Code covers interactions with healthcare professionals, medical institutions and patient organizations, and the promotion of pharmaceutical products.
 A public disease awareness campaign targeted at the public must not promote specific pharmaceutical products.
 Whilst not covered by the IFPMA Code, disease awareness campaigns must of course comply with local laws, regulations, and/or codes.

-4. Self-Medication Products
+4 Self-Medication Products

-- Q 4.1 Are there self-regulatory codes of practice relating to the promotion of self-medication products directed to consumers?

-Where can I find information on this? - A 4.1 Yes.
+Q: Are there self-regulatory codes of practice relating to the promotion of self-medication products directed to consumers?
+Where can I find information on this?

+A: Yes.
 There are self-regulatory codes of practice on this topic in many countries.
 You should consult the industry association in the relevant country, details of which are provided on the IFPMA website.